gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 For help setting up and configuring the extension please refer to our [user guide](https://docs.woocommerce.com/document/woocommerce-instagram/).

 == Changelog ==

+= 3.4.3 February 22, 2021 =
+* Tweak - Tested compatibility up to WC 5.1.
+* Fix - Catalog feeds were accessible although there wasn't any Facebook account connected.

+= 3.4.2 December 29, 2020 =
+* Tweak - Replaced deprecated jQuery functionality.
+* Tweak - Use the short description as a fallback for the large description in the product catalog.
+* Tweak - Improved the description fallbacks for product variations in the product catalog.
+* Tweak - Tested compatibility with WC 4.9.
+* Fix - Fixed error 404 on the feed URL when the catalog slug is a numeric value.

 = 3.4.1 November 26, 2020 =
 * Tweak - Improved PHP 8 support.